The cost of fuel at the pump is made up of four parts

 Why is there a difference in fuel prices at different Z stations?

 Z’s fuel pricing is localised.
-What this means in practice is that prices can be different at service stations within regions or even the same towns based on a range of factors such as varying property overhead costs or local competition.
+What this means in practice is that prices can be different at service stations within regions or even the same towns based on a range of factors such as varying local competition and local costs to serve the market.
 At Z, the prices are set by head office not by the individual service stations.

-While we can’t always lower the price of fuel, we can show New Zealanders where the best Z price is within the local area, through Sharetank on the Z App.
-Sharetank shows you the cheapest Z price within a 30km radius and allows you to bulk pre-purchase fuel (up to 1,000 litres of any grade, i.e. 91, 95 or Diesel) at that price.
+While we can’t always lower the price of fuel, we can show Kiwi where the best Z pump price is within the local area, through Sharetank on the Z App.
+Sharetank shows you the cheapest Z pump price within a 30km radius and allows you to bulk pre-purchase fuel (up to 1,000 litres of any grade, i.e. 91, 95 or Diesel) at that price.

-You can then share that great price with up to five people, or keep it for yourself, and redeem those litres at any Z stations across Aotearoa New Zealand at the price you paid, regardless of what is shown on the pump at the service station you refuel at.
-We also have a number of discount programmes including Pumped and Z Business which we encourage customers to take advantage of.
+You can then share that great price with up to five people, or keep it for yourself, and redeem those litres at any Z station across Aotearoa New Zealand at the price you paid, regardless of what is shown on the pump at the service station you refuel at.

 An app like Gaspy can show you prices in your area to help you find a price that is good for you.